Display awards and conditionally format Org Chart

 });

-Finish the configuration wizard and you will see the org chart with conditional formatting and awards:
+Click Save to close the wizard and your chart will reload with the new conditional formatting and awards: